How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 Add Voice Features

 Check out my other blog posts for adding voice input (speech-to-text), voice output (text-to-speech) and my very special bespoke Ellivien Voice Mode.
-These have separate guides you can follow once your basic portal is working.
+These have separate guides you can follow once your threaded Portal is working.

 Password Protection